gourab98/MultiplicationTable_Android/README.md

-# Android-Project
+# Multiplication Table
-It is a android project.
-Basic android application is placed here.
+It is a multiplication table in android using JAVA.